Join

 One example discussed involved a legal organisation that encountered problems after relying on AI-generated case references that proved inaccurate.

-AI should assist human decision-making—not replace it.
+This reinforces an important principle - AI should assist human decision-making—not replace it.

 The main message from both the survey and discussion: Associations should use AI thoughtfully to improve efficiency, enhance service to members, address risks, and maintain strong governance.
 Clear strategies and responsible implementation are essential.